Special Offers

 Important tips for your next gorilla trekking tour.
 Seeing the Mountain Gorillas in the open, in their natural habitat is an absolute bucket-list item for many travellers.
 Visitors travel from far and wide to their remote territory in the Virunga Mountains or Bwindi Forest for this once in a lifetime experience.
 For such a rarefied opportunity it’s important to be well prepared so that everything goes smoothly and visitors can enjoy their hour with the majestic creatures without any regrets, focusing only on the moment.
 We offer this epic encounter on our Highlights of Uganda, Uganda Gorilla Adventures and Rwanda Gorilla Safari packages.

-Read below our 5 important tips:
+Read below our 5 Tips for Gorilla Trekking:

 Hire a Porter and a Walking Stick